Tyler-McIntyre/Pleb-LN/README.md

 ### Open Visual Studio Code
 File >> Open Folder >> Navigate to the cloned repo and select the folder

+### Run 'NPM install'
+In the toolbar click...
+Terminal >> New Terminal and enter NPM install This will install the dependencies for the app

 ### Run the emulator
-This opens the command palette
-Enter & select 'Flutter: Launch Emulator' in the search bar.
+Press 'SHIFT + CTRL + P' This opens the command palette Enter & select 'Flutter: Launch Emulator' in the search bar.
+Then choose the emulator you created earlier in Android studio

 ### Run the application
 Use CTRL + F5 to run the project without the debugger or open 'Run' in the top toolbar and select 'Run without the debugger'